-Bailey's trial for D.U.I. begins with him preparing for the worst, the rest of the family ready to mortgage their house for their legal defense, and Sarah telling Baily's that she's willing to lie on the witness stand for him.
+Bailey's trial for D.U.I. begins with him preparing for the worst, the rest of the family ready to mortgage their house for their legal defense, and Sarah telling Bailey that she's willing to lie on the witness stand for him.
 Meanwhile, Charlie deals with vicious rumors about Owen's teacher abusing her students which are running among the parents of Owen's classmates.
-Griffin's visiting sailor friend, Shuyler, arrives at his and Julie's apartment and almost immediately causes tension between all of them.
-Also, Claudia develops a crush on Reed, a school football player whom she tries to win his affections with D.H.
-Lawrence poetry.
+Griffin's visiting sailor friend, Shuyler, arrives at his and Julia's apartment and almost immediately causes tension between all of them.
+Also, Claudia develops a crush on Reed, a school football player whose affections she tries to win with D.H.
+Lawrence's poetry.

 Season 4, Episode 3: Handicaps1 October 1997

-Sarah finds herself on her own after walking away from her parents over what they did to Bailey who finds himself constantly haunted by his past when word of his alcoholism spreads and keeps him from getting any job.
-Claudia also worries about being a standout in school after an AA speech Bailey gives.
+Sarah finds herself on her own after walking away from her parents over what they did to Bailey who finds himself constantly haunted by his past when word of his criminal record spreads and keeps him from getting any job.
+Claudia also worries about being an outcast in school after a speech Bailey has to give.
 Meanwhile, Griffin begins having cash-flow problems at the garage, but keeps them to himself knowing of his long reputation as a loser.
 While Charlie tries dating again, he gets angry at Julia over her and Griffin's presence.

 Season 4, Episode 4: Zap15 October 1997